ibuetler/p3s-log-aggregation/Tutorial.md

 * DNS name

-### Step 1: Receive Geo Location Data

-We will use the library geoip2 to receive all the geolocation data.
-Write a function which accesses the database and save all information in variables.
+### Theory GeoIP Lookup

-you can load the database with the following code:
+Assuming you have previously download the GeoLite database, you can load the database with the following code:

 ```python
  import geoip2.database as database